 4.11.
-STEADY controller
+SCANRECO controller

-STEADY controller system consists of:
+The SCANRECO controller system consists of:

-- · a controller unit with buttons/selectors and levers
+- a controller unit with buttons/selectors and levers/ joysticks

 - · a receiver

 - · an emergency cable

 - · two batteries

 - · a battery charger and its accessories

 - · a belt/shoulder strap

 The controller normally communicates with the crane through the receiver via radio, but it can also be used with a cable (when the batteries are discharged or when the use of radio frequencies is forbidden).